nqminds/OpenWRTDocs/README.md

 Press "Upgrade Firmware"

-Choose the file from the OpenWRTDocs git repository (clone it on your host PC):
+Choose one of the image files from the OpenWRTDocs git repository (clone it on your host PC):

 1. **lks7688.img** (for the 3G dongle in PPP mode)